Over time due to fragmentation in the file system, the PC begins to operate slowly. This decreases productivity and interferes with basic tasks.

 - Extension of Files

-Additions made to the already stored files may not be stored in the same sequence on the hard disk in the absence of enough space.
-Usually, in such a case, the system creates an extension of the file and stores it somewhere else.
+Additions made to the already stored files may not be stored in the same sequence on the hard disk without enough space.
+Usually, in such a case, the system creates an extension of the file and stores it elsewhere.

 - Moving of Data